 In 2017 we introduced a range of compostable packaging alternatives that are now composted on site.
 Our compost system has undergone development to ensure it is able to effectively break down compostable materials our visitors and staff produce.
 By doing this, we prevent around 80,000 takeaway cups from heading to landfill each year.
 Our compost system has successfully decomposed of compostable products, food and green waste produced on site, producing soil that will keep our gardens on the Movie Set thriving.

 All non-compostable food packaging has been replaced by carefully-sourced plant-based alternatives made of materials such as bamboo fibre, paper, and Bioplastic made from Polylactic Acid (PLA).
 This material has a carbon footprint of up to 75% less than traditional packaging materials.

 All waste generated by our visitors is processed at our on-site waste sorting facility.
 This facility allows us to hand sort and separate all compostable, recyclable and general waste items appropriately.
 Our sorting facility has streamlined our waste management process and has contributed to a reduction in our contribution to landfill.
-In just 12 months we reduced our landfill waste by over 50 tonnes.

 We are committed to minimising our waste and will continue to measure what we produce.